NinerXrayBravoTwoTwo/linear-regression-pvalues/LinearRegression/README.md

 ### Release Notes
 - **Version 1.06:  July 21, 2025**:
-- add new method to complement the CidenceInterval methods, MeanConfidencceInterval which provides a +/- value for MeanX or MeanY
+	- add new method to complement the CidenceInterval methods, 'MarginOfError` which provides a +/- value for MeanX or MeanY
 - Split the Confidence Interval work into partial classes to limit impact of changes.
 - **Version 1.05:  July 21, 2025**:
 - Updated `PValueStat` to include for;